 I’m sitting in a restaurant with my friend Frances.
+(Note that this blog post was originally published pre-pandemic.)
 A longtime print journalist and frequent guest on radio public affairs shows, she is knowledgeable, articulate and funny – in both of Canada’s official languages.

 At the moment, however, she’s on the verge of turning down an interview request.

 The radio producer wants her to come on air to talk about a recent decision related to disruptive taxi company Uber.
 But Frances didn’t cover the decision and hasn’t really paid much attention to the issue.
 So she’s about to say “no” to the interview.